 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
-Management provides a valuation allowance for potentially uncollectible accounts through a charge to earnings.
-In establishing the valuation allowance, management considers their knowledge of customers, historical losses and current economic conditions in their market area.
+The allowance for uncollectible accounts is the best estimate of the current expected credit losses in existing accounts receivable.
+In establishing the valuation allowance, management considers a variety of broadbased factors, including age of the accounts receivable balance, knowledge of their customers, historical losses, and current and future economic conditions.
 Balances that are still outstanding after reasonable collection efforts have been exhausted are written-off through a charge to the valuation allowance.
 Changes in the valuation allowance historically have not been significant.
 The Cooperative performs ongoing credit evaluations of its consumers and requires a security deposit for consumers meeting specified criteria.